Climate & Environment

 SDA CEO Chaudhary worked for Startup Discovery School in the UK for three years but wanted to return to Nepal to bring SDS’s mission to a new region.
 The Asia chapter of Startup Discovery aims to support startups led by youth, women, and marginalised communities in South Asia that are working to address social, environmental, and economic challenges.

-“We are working at the interception of climate, innovation, and diversity,” Chaudhary said at the event.
+“We are working at the intersection of climate, innovation, and diversity,” Chaudhary said at the event.
 “We are identifying and backing founders that are tackling the region’s biggest climate challenges for us.”

 The company’s work thus far has focused exclusively on Nepal, a country which, as many speakers noted, is not responsible for significant amounts of climate change but is already facing the consequences.